2ta/telegram-reminder-gemini/DEPLOYMENT.md

    - Copy the webhook signing secret

 3. **Update environment variable:**
+   - In Render dashboard, go to your service → "Environment" tab
-   - In Render dashboard, update `STRIPE_WEBHOOK_SECRET` with the signing secret
+   - Update `STRIPE_WEBHOOK_SECRET` with the signing secret

 ## Step 4: Test Your Deployment